Military ranks of the Soviet Union: Influence on rank systems in other countries

 The Soviet ranks and insignia (post-1943) are based on the ranks of Imperial Russia, which influenced the rank systems in imperial Japan, Thailand, Greece, Serbia, and Bulgaria.
 While the first three later took their course of development, the Bulgarians remain under the influence of the Russian and the (post-)Soviet tradition until recently.

 The rank systems in the pro-Soviet states of Mongolia and Tuva developed under the Soviet influence, following the pattern change in 1943.

-The Soviet influence on the rank and insignia of other countries reached the apex after WW2 when most countries of East Europe changed their traditional insignia to the Soviet design.
-Yugoslavia abandoned the Soviet-style insignia in 1951, following the breakaway from Stalin's block; other countries quickly reverted to previous designs shortly after Stalin's death (1956–1958).
-Only Poland and East Germany remained loyal to the pre-war uniform and ranks style out of the Warsaw block countries.
-Albania kept the Soviet-based system until 1966 when ranks and insignia were abolished completely.
-Romania retained the Soviet-based system of ranks until the 1989 revolution.
+The Soviet influence on the rank and insignia of other countries reached the apex after WW2 when most countries of Eastern Europe changed their traditional insignia to the Soviet design.
+Yugoslavia abandoned the Soviet-style insignia in 1951, following the breakaway from Stalin's block, adopting a unique rank insignia design; other countries quickly reverted to previous designs shortly after Stalin's death (1956–1958).
+Only Poland and East Germany kept the pre-war uniform and rank insignia and only modified it to fit with the Soviet rank structure.
+Albania kept the Soviet-based system until 1966 when ranks and insignia were abolished completely until 1991 where a new design was implemented.
+Bulgaria kept the Soviet-style ranks until 1991.

 Outside the Warsaw Alliance, the Soviet system of ranks and insignia influenced those in the following countries: China (before 1958 and after 1988), East Turkestan (unrecognized, part of China), North Korea, Vietnam (with stripes horizontal rather than vertical), Laos (senior officers have a thick stripe instead of two thin stripes), Kampuchea (1979–1993), Afghanistan (senior officers have horizontal stripes instead of vertical), South Yemen (1985–1990), Mongolia, and Cuba (the latter two countries slightly changed designs in the post-Soviet times, but the Soviet patterns are still easy to recognize).
-In Africa, pro-Soviet regimes in Burkina Faso (under Thomas Sankara) and Mozambique (under Samora Machel) used Soviet-style insignia but abandoned them when political trends changed.
+In Africa, pro-Soviet regimes in Burkina Faso (under Thomas Sankara), Angola, and Mozambique (under Samora Machel) used Soviet-style insignia but abandoned them when political trends changed.
 Currently, Congo, Ethiopia, and Eritrea still retain the Soviet-based system of ranks with slightly changed designs (officers have horizontal stripes rather than vertical).

 Post-Soviet countries mostly retained the Soviet-based system of ranks and insignia, except for the Baltic States (they restored their pre-Soviet rank systems), Azerbaijan (which wanted to make its uniforms and ranks prominently different from Armenian), Georgia, and Ukraine (Soviet-style designs were used before 2003 and 2016 in both Georgia and Ukraine respectively).